martinolsson/freakshowlarp/vision.md

 ---
 title: Vision
 position: 1
-description: Why we want to create Freak Show with you
+description: What is Freak Show all about?
 layout: page
 show-in-nav: true
-image: assets/images/curtains_small.jpg
+image: assets/images/vision.jpg
 order: 1
 ---